Several years older than him, she remembered things from Morocco that he couldn’t as a baby.

 It was beautiful.
 Sky-blue velvet trimmed with white fur and beautifully made by my abba—especially for me!
 I couldn’t wait to wear it!

-I just felt that my abba loved me so much!
+I just felt my abba loved me so much!

 But that was the time when the Arabs started acting up.
 Their mosques and radios incited them against us.

-Rosh Hashanah arrived and I was dancing with the anticipation of wearing my new coat, wrapped in my father’s love and the beauty of the coat.
+Rosh Hashanah arrived and I was dancing with the anticipation of wearing my new coat, of being wrapped in my father’s love and the beauty of the coat.

 Then I decided that I won’t wear the coat; I won’t be going out in my coat.
 I’ll just put it over my arm.
 And that way, I won’t be disobeying my mother.

-And just then—before I could even realize what was happening—an Arab ran up to me and just ripped the coat off my arm!
+Just then—before I could even realize what was happening—an Arab man dashed up to me and just ripped the coat off my arm!